CloudBytes-Academy/CloudBytes.dev/app/content/articles/0020-aws-cloud-development-kit.md

 Category: Articles
 Tags: python, aws
 Author: Rehan Haider
-Summary: A getting started guide that builds a servelss app to using EventBridge, Lambda & s3 while introducing how to create, configure, test and deploy a CDK project using Python
+Summary: A guide to building a serverless app using EventBridge, Lambda & s3 while introducing how to create, configure, test and deploy a CDK project using Python
 Keywords: Python, AWS, CloudFormation, lambda, serverless, docker, container, cdk